microsoft/vscode-cordova/README.md

 ## How to disable telemetry reporting

-VS Code Cordova extension collects usage data and sends it to Microsoft to help improve our products and services.
+VSCode Cordova Extension collects usage data and sends it to Microsoft to help improve our products and services.
 Read our [privacy statement](https://www.visualstudio.com/en-us/dn948229) to learn more.

-If you don’t wish to send usage data to Microsoft, please follow the instructions below to disable its collection.
+If you don’t wish to send usage data to Microsoft: create and add `VSCodeTelemetrySettings.json` file at `~/.vscode-cordova` and add `optIn:false`.
+Or add `cordova-tools.telemetry.optIn: false` in `~/.vscode/settings.json` file.

-### Windows

-- Edit VSCodeTelemetrySettings.json file at `%appdata%\vscode-cordova` and add "optIn":false.

-### OS X / Linux

-- Edit VSCodeTelemetrySettings.json file at `~/.vscode-cordova` and add "optIn":false.

 ## Known Issues